-Like You, we desire to abandon ourselves to the Father to continue to live chaste, poor, and obedient and to be, with our life transparency of God's love and reflection of your maternal goodness on the example of Mother Mazzarello for the young people entrusted to us.
+Like You, woman of hope, we desire to abandon ourselves to the Father to continue to live chaste, poor, and obedient and to be, with our life transparency of God's love and reflection of your maternal goodness on the example of Mother Mazzarello for the young people entrusted to us.
 Amen.

-MORNING PRAYER
+PRAYER

-Guide 1: We begin our pilgrimage by thanking God for his gift of love because he has given us the Church as a mother who welcomes, accompanies, and strengthens our faith.
+Guide 1: We begin our pilgrimage by thanking God for his gift of love because he has given us the Church as a mother who welcomes, accompanies, and strengthens our faith, our hope and our love.

-Let us go to St Peter's Basilica, the center of the Universal Church, and meet Pope Francis and listen to his message.
-May the Holy Spirit guide us and enlighten our hearts so that together we can welcome with joy the graces that God offers us.
+Let us go to St. Peter's Basilica, the center of the Universal Church, and meet Pope Francis and listen to his message.
+Particularly in this Jubilee Year of Hope may the Holy Spirit guide us and enlighten our hearts so that together we can welcome with joy the graces that God offers us.